rentrombo/Book-Search/README.md

 # Book-Search
 Search for a book and add it to a local reading list!

-#This application will give you the option of Searching a Book or going to your Reading List.
+	This application will give you the option of Searching a Book or going to your Reading List.
-#Use the arrow keys to navigate.
+	Use the arrow keys to navigate.
-#Press Enter to select.
+	Press Enter to select.
-#Once a search has been conducted you have the option to add this to your Reading List.
-The program will let you know if the book has already been placed in this reading list.
+	Once a search has been conducted you have the option to add this to your Reading List.
+The program will let you know if the book has already been placed in your local 		reading list.
-#You then can make your decision from the main menu again.
+	You then can make your decision from the main menu again.
-#Enjoy!
+	Enjoy!